growdigital/natureworks.org.uk/content/blog/230429-website.md

 I’m thinking to populate the [structure of my Backyard Forest course](https://www.natureworks.org.uk/backyard/) on my website, like a written version of the course, with all the resources.
 But for free, and without my face.

 I’m also planning to break the course apart into individual classes; the same kind of structure but it means that it’s easier to update individual classes, and you can buy just the ones you need.

+_Edit:_ Oh, I meant to say, a client’s nephew saw their garden, and the 14 year old rugby playing boy said “It’s magical!”.
+That is a very high accolade indeed!